 Lodging a caveat can be a simple process but it must be properly drafted.
 The reason for the caveat should be defined correctly and supported by evidence.
 If it is not, then it may not be accepted for registration.
 Furthermore, if it is badly drafted, it can leave the caveator unprotected which may result in their rights being diminished.

 Provided a caveat sufficiently identifies the land and claims an estate or interest in it, entry on the Certificate of Title is almost automatic.
 It is effective once lodged.

 Removing a caveat

 Caveats are not automatically removed from the Certificate of Title after a certain time.
 They can be removed at the relevant caveator’s request, and removal requires a further form to be completed and lodged.
-We recommend you seek legal advice from Culshaw Miller Lawyers in this respect.
+We recommend you seek legal advice from one of our experienced family lawyers at Culshaw Miller Lawyers in this respect.